Particular/docs.particular.net/servicecontrol/creating-config-file.md

 > [!NOTE]
 > [Maintenance mode](maintenance-mode.md) is the recommended way to review documents in the embedded RavenDB instance.

+> [!WARNING]
-WARNING: The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl and is not intended for external manipulation or modifications.
+> The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl and is not intended for external manipulation or modifications.

 Type: bool